Fast Facts

-FOCUS: We immerse ourselves in the music and culture of Norway’s largest cities to provide deep and accurate print, online and multimedia reporting.
-New this year, public relations students will have opportunities for customized instruction and multimedia production in Norway.
+Immerse yourselve in the music and culture of Norway’s largest cities to provide deep and accurate print, online and multimedia reporting.
+New this year, Criminal Justice / Criminal Law students will have opportunities for customized instruction and multimedia production in Norway.

 The Oslo Project